re-rxjs/react-rxjs.org/docs/api/core/subscribe.md

 title: <Subscribe />
 ---

-A React Component that creates a subscription to the provided observable once the component mounts, and unsubscribes when the component unmounts.
+A React Component that creates a subscription to the provided Observable once the component mounts, and unsubscribes when the component unmounts.

 ```tsx